digitalocean/container-blueprints/DOKS-hardening/kubescape.md

 ...
 ```

-Each Kubescape command (or subcommand) has an associated help page as well which can be accessed via `kubescape [command] --help`.
+Each kubescape CLI command (or subcommand) has an associated help page as well which can be accessed via `kubescape [command] --help`.

-Please visit the official [documentation page](https://hub.armosec.io/docs/examples/) for more Kubescape examples.
+Please visit the official [kubescape CLI documentation page](https://hub.armosec.io/docs/examples/) for more examples.

 ## Step 2 - Getting to Know the Armosec Cloud Portal